simplex-chat/simplex-chat/simplex-messaging-implementation.md

 - server domain, path and secure token(s) (possibly user-specific), if the server owner wants to restrict access to creating connections (for private or commercial servers).
 - any other, potentially undiscoverable, URI that server recognises.

-To create a connection, simplex messaging client MUST send POST request to this endpoint, signed with the key `RK`.
+To create a connection, simplex messaging client MUST send POST request to this endpoint.
+The request MUST be signed with the key `RK`.

 Request body should be sent as JSON object with the following properties:
-- `connectionID` (string): new client-generated connection ID.
 - `recipient` (string): public key `RK` to verify digital signature of the recipient.
-- `sender` (string, optional): public key `SK` to verify digital signature of the sender (it can be used in the alternative flow of establishing the connection when recipient and sender exchanged two secure out-of-band messages with each other, to reduce the number of connection steps - see [simplex messaging protocol][1]).
-- `disabled` (boolean, optional): if `true`, the connection will be created but it will not be possible for the sender to use it to send messages.
-It will still be possible to retrieve the available messages and to modify the connection.

-Servers MUST require that connection ID is unique, and in the unlikely case of ID collision reject the connection creation request with HTTP status code 409 (Conflict).

 If the connection creation succeeded, the server MUST respond with HTTP status code 201 (Created) and the response body MUST be a JSON object with the following properties:
 - `recipientURI` (string): recipient URI `RU` of the connection that MUST be used as the endpoint for requests to retrieve the messages, to update connection attributes and to delete the connection.
 Clients MUST NOT share this URI with the sender.
 - `senderURI` (string): sender URI `SU` of the connection that MUST be used as the endpoint for requests to send the messages.

-#### Update connection
+#### Secure connection

-URI: recipient connection URI `<RU>`
+PUT: recipient connection URI `<RU>`

 Example: PUT `https://example.com/connection/aZ9f`

-To update the connection, simplex messaging client MUST send PUT request to the recipient connection URI `RU` (returned by the server when creating the connection), signed with the key `RK`.
+To secure the connection, simplex messaging client MUST send PUT request to the recipient connection URI `RU` (returned by the server when creating the connection).
+The request MUST be signed with the key `RK`.

 Request body should be sent as JSON object with the following properties:
-- `connectionID` (string): existing connection ID (see [Connection ID](#connection-id)).
-- `recipient` (string, optional): public key `RK` to verify digital signature of the recipient, if the recipient wants to change the key (TBC - the request should be signed with both current and new key).
-- `sender` (string, optional/required): public key `SK` to verify digital signature of the sender.
-Unless this key was set when connection was created, this key is required on the first connection update request.
+- `sender` (string): public key `SK` to verify digital signature of the sender.
-- `disabled` (boolean, optional): if `true`, the connection will be "disabled" and it will not be possible for the sender to use it to send messages.
-It will still be possible to retrieve the available messages and for both sides to modify the connection.
-This parameter can be used to allow the back-pressure to the message sender (e.g. if the recipient is overloaded with message processing and cannot accept any new messages).

-Server MUST permanently update required connection keys and URIs without preserving any copy.
+Server MUST update sender key without preserving the previous key.

 If the connection update succeeded, the server MUST respond with HTTP status code 200 (OK) without body.

-If any of the connection keys have changed, all the following requests signed with the old keys MUST be rejected with HTTP status code 401 (Unauthorised).
+If the sender key has changed, all the following requests from the sender signed with the old key MUST be rejected with HTTP status code 401 (Unauthorised).

 #### Delete connection

-URI: recipient connection URI `<RU>`
+DELETE: recipient connection URI `<RU>`

 Example: DELETE `https://example.com/connection/aZ9f`

 To delete the connection, simplex messaging client MUST send DELETE request to the recipient connection URI `RU` (returned by the server when creating the connection), signed with the key `RK`.

-Request body should be sent as JSON object with the following properties:
-- `connectionID` (string): existing connection ID (see [Connection ID](#connection-id)).

 If the connection deletion succeeded, the server MUST respond with HTTP status code 200 (OK) without body.

 Server MUST permanently delete the connection and all unretrieved messages without preserving any copy of the connection or messages.